How to set up private networks for VPS

 How private networks work in Fornex

-1. Activation in the dashboard: go to VPS → Local networks, create a new network, and add the required VPS (all must be in the same location).
+1. Activation in the dashboard: go to Virtual servers → Private networks in the sidebar menu, create a new network, and add the required VPS (all must be in the same location).

 2. Configuration on the servers: manually assign private IP addresses using OS configuration files or tools.